DataBiosphere/terra-docker/terra-base/README.md

 # terra-jupyter-base image

 This repo contains the terra-jupyter-base image that is compatible with notebook service in [Terra]("https://app.terra.bio/") called Leonardo.
-For example, use `us.gcr.io/broad-dsp-gcr-public/terra-jupyter-base:{version}` in terra.
+For example, use `us.gcr.io/broad-dsp-gcr-public/terra-base:{version}` in terra.

+## Context
+This image is different from the legacy base image that is currently use to build the docker images cached in Terra (terra-jupyter-base).
+The current purpose of this new base image is to to unblock users from creating custom images in Terra.

 ## Image contents